udaan-iitt/editions/2024_Spring/matinee-show-meeting-gbm-2024.md

 ---
-title: Matinee show Meeting-GBM 2024
+title: Matinee show Meeting - GBM 2024
 category: Campus News
 date: 2024-03-24T07:21:29.846Z
 desc: "Tldr: 6/10.
 No choice other than to try again."